aaryaahmed56/DiscreteLog.jl/README.md

-In addition, in the vein of [Hecke.jl](https://github.com/thofma/Hecke.jl), this aims to implement general as well as finite field elliptic curve projective and affine point arithmetic, as well as abstract types for divisors on elliptic curves up to linear equivalence (e.g. divisors associated to rational functions on the curve et al.), as well as for models of elliptic curves with a specific divisor and points on them of a fixed degree.
+In addition, in the vein of [Hecke.jl](https://github.com/thofma/Hecke.jl), this aims to implement general as well as finite field elliptic curve projective and affine point arithmetic, as well as structs for divisors on elliptic curves up to linear equivalence (e.g. principal divisors of rational functions on the curve et al.), as well as for models of elliptic curves with a specific divisor and points on them of a fixed degree.

+Also incorporates standard cryptographic fare like point counting and elliptic curve generation procedures.

 A future goal is to broaden the scope of the library to be a comprehensive collection of efficient algorithms for group law computations of points